 Expanding medical cannabis to include chronic pain and PTSD will help by not getting these people addicted to painkillers in the first place

-UPDATE: Medical Cannabis was expanded to include PTSD and chronic pain in the past term!
+UPDATE: Therapeutic Cannabis was expanded to include PTSD and chronic pain in 2018

 Looking at how opioids are being prescribed in the first place and addressing the possibilities for alternatives

 Increase penalties for those who deal opioids and hold them responsible

 In rural New Hampshire, even small economic developments go a long way.
 This goes hand-in-hand with infrastructure, but the expansion of high-speed internet and full cell service are two things that our rural communities so often lack.

 Bringing internet-based small businesses to rural towns is a good way to organically grow small businesses, expand our tax base and bring jobs to the places that need it the most.